-Below is some information on how to properly cut & align your moulding knives for axial
+Here is some information on how to accurately cut & align high speed steel molding knife

-constant positioning in a moulding cutter head with gib screw tightening recommendations.
+blanks for axial constant positioning in a cutter head with gib screw tightening

-- On bench grinder, grind off burn marks left over from chop saw and break edges so the knife steel sits
+- On bench the grinder, grind off burn marks left over from chop saw and break

-- Now place the moulding cutter head lying horizontally on the workbench, corrugations parallel with your
+- Now place the cutter head lying horizontally on the workbench, corrugations

 - It is not necessary that the ends of the knife be perfectly square.
 When aligning the knives in a cutter

 head, always align the bottom ¼” corner of the knife flush with the edge of the cutter heads reference side.

 You will never grind this reference point away because you would be out of the safety zone; therefore, this